danielmurphy1/ExpenseTracker/README.md

 In creating this app, I continued to build on my skills in DOM manipulation.
 I learned how to create multiple iterations of the same element dynamically in the DOM using a for loop and appending different values to each using an array during each iteration.

-Update: I upddated the script file for this application to take advantage of the learning that I have done since I first created this application.
+Update: I updated the script file for this application to take advantage of the learning that I have done since I first created this application.
 I grouped together related variables into an object literal.
-Moreover, I refoctored the code into functions which makes the code easier to read and debug, which will also make expansion of the code easier should I choose to scale this application in the future.
+Moreover, I refactored the code into functions which makes the code easier to read and debug, which will also make expansion of the code easier should I choose to scale this application in the future.

 ### Author

-- Dan Murphy, Software Developer
+- Dan Murphy, Full-Stack Developer, https://www.linkedin.com/in/daniel-murphy-055/